 Steps to Receiving Financial Aid

-You will need to apply for financial aid for through the Department of Education at fafsa.gov.
+Applying for financial aid is an involved process.
+You will need to apply through the Department of Education at fafsa.gov.
 In addition, you will also need to apply for admission to TVCC.
 Please take note to use TVCC's code 003221 when filing your FAFSA.

 2. Submit Documents